opinti/spectral-multifidelity/README.md

 ## Usage

 The following sections describe different functionalities provided by the package.
-For end-to-end examples, please check the experiment notebooks.
+For end-to-end examples, please check the experiment notebooks in `notebooks/` and `notebooks/experiments/`.

 ### Example Usage